-You must be a credible school citizen.
-Credible school citizens are those students whose conduct-both in school and out of school-will not discredit themselves or their school.
-In general, if you're found to be in violation of school policy, local laws, or state laws, you (for activities purposes) will not be considered a credible citizen.
+You must be a creditable school citizen.
+Creditable school citizens are those students whose conduct-both in school and out of school-will not discredit themselves or their school.
+In general, if you're found to be in violation of school policy, local laws, or state laws, you (for activities purposes) will not be considered a creditable citizen.